gnuplot/gnuplot/win/README-Windows.txt

 * Variable GNUPLOT_LIB may be used to define additional search directories for data and command files.
 The variable may contain a single directory name, or a list of directories separated by a path separator ';'.
-The contents of GNUPLOT_LIB are appended to the `loadpath` variable, but not saved with the `save` and `save set` commands.
+The contents of GNUPLOT_LIB are appended to the `loadpath`, but not saved with the `save` or `save set` commands.
 See 'help loadpath' for more details.

 Known bugs